Peace and Freedom Party: Founding

 After the 1967 Century City anti-Vietnam War march on June 23, 1967, anti-war and civil rights supporters began collecting petitions for the Peace and Freedom Party.
 PFP's founders opposed the Democratic Party's support for the war in Vietnam and saw the Democrats as failing to effectively support the civil rights movement.

 On January 2, 1968, PFP organizers submitted 105,100 signatures to receive party status in California.
 PFP has had ballot access in California since 1968, except between 1998 and 2002.
 In 2003, PFP became the first party in the history of California to regain its ballot status.

 In 1968, PFP suffered a minor split: Dick Gregory and others split to create the Freedom and Peace Party (FPP), for which Gregory ran in the 1968 United States presidential election.
 The FPP collapsed after the 1968 election.

 In 1971, progressives nationwide organized the People's Party.
 In 1972 and 1976, PFP endorsed the PP's candidates.
 After the PP dissolved in 1977, PFP continued in California.

-In the 2006 California elections, two statewide Peace and Freedom Party candidates received more than the required vote, thus ensuring the party's ballot status for another four years (Elizabeth Cervantes Barron received 212,383 votes, 2.5% of the total, for Controller; and Tom Condit received 187,618 votes, 2.2% of the total, for Insurance Commissioner).
+Registered voters

-California's 2018 gubernatorial primary had statewide office candidates registered in the party.
-In the race for Insurance Commissioner, Peace and Freedom candidate Nathalie Hrizi received 316,149 votes, 5.0% of the total.
+The following shows the total number of voters registered with the Peace and Freedom Party in California as of January (Note: With the exception of 2014, where the data shown is from December 31, 2013, as this was the closest to January that registration reporting was made available for that year) of each major election year since 2004 (the first year they met ballot qualifications).